eoineoineoin/glTF_Physics_Blender_Exporter/README.md

 Collision geometry may not have the minimal required volume for that particular shape type if vertices are offset from node; this matches Blender's behaviour.

-Blender's UI hides collision filtering information for children of a "Compound Parent" body - to set the collision filtering information for such an object, the child needs to be temporarily unparented from the compound.